Search results

 Hoshiimo (干し芋 "dried sweet potato") is a Japanese snack made of dried sweet potatoes and a specialty of Ibaraki Prefecture.
 The sweet potatoes are generally steamed first before peeling, slicing, and drying, with no artificial sweeteners added.
 In some cases, the sweet potatoes may be roasted rather than steamed.

 In Japan, a dish similar to the Korean preparation is called yaki-imo (roasted sweet potato), which typically uses either the yellow-fleshed "Japanese sweet potato" or the purple-fleshed "Okinawan sweet potato", which is known as beni-imo.
-Sweet potato soup, served during winter, consists of boiling sweet potato in water with rock sugar and ginger.
+Sweet potato soup, served during winter, consists of sweet potato boiled in water with rock sugar and ginger.

 The plate to the right is the national dish, gōyā chanpurū, made with bitter melon known as goyain.
 The traditional diet of the islanders contained sweet potato, green-leafy or root vegetables, and soy foods, such as miso soup, tofu or other soy preparations, occasionally served with small amounts of fish, noodles, or lean meats, all cooked with herbs, spices, and oil.
 [8]